az573/financial-data-extraction-analysis/README.md

-A small test I had to complete for an audition for a job I applied The instructions were as followed:
+A small test I had to complete for an audition for a job I applied.

+The instructions were as followed:

 Create Python code that extracts the financial data and puts it into a csv file.
 Note there are MANY fields of information.
 You may choose to select some variables or extract it all; just explain what you are doing and why.